hufyhang/chop/modules/node/README.md

 Appends `html` to innerHTML.

-.classList
+classList()
 ---------

-The class list of the node.
+Returns the class list of the node.

 addClass(`class`)
 -----------------